and welcome to a new episode of our epic series Prefix Verbs Explained – today with a look at the meaning of

 - Ob Thomas bei Maria gut ankommt, kommt drauf an, ob er pünktlich ankommt.

-- I arrive at the station at 9.
+- I arrive at the station.

 - Ich bin zu einer Entscheidung gekommen.